PommE15/SDC-TrafficSignClassifier/writeup.md

 Last but not lease, condsidering both computer power and the intrinsic factor that some classes of samples are lack of variations in images, I decided not to use either cross-validation or mixing (training and validation sets) and respliting them for this project.

-#### 4. Weight Initialization
+#### 4. Initialization

-I used the tf.truncated_normal() function to initialize the weights and set all bias to 0.
-Using the default mean and standard deviation from tf.truncated_normal() is fine.
-However, tuning these hyperparameters can result in better performance ...

-In practice, the current recommendation is to use ReLU units and use the w = np.random.randn(n) * sqrt(2.0/n)
+In `[7] code cell`, to initialize weights and bias, I used the tf.truncated_normal() function.
+I set all bias to 0 and initialized weights with mean=0 and stddev=0.1.
+Note that, in practice, the current recommendation is to give the initialization w = np.random.randn(n) * sqrt(2.0/n), this is used in the specific case of neural networks with ReLU neurons. [[See reference]](http://cs231n.github.io/neural-networks-2/#init)

 #### 5. Model Architecture
 Here are two diagrams and tables describing my experiments models.